lyokha/ngx-export-tools-extra/README.md

 Data encoded in the full response can be translated to *ContentHandlerResult* and forwarded downstream to the client in directive *haskell_content*.
-Handler *fromFullResponse* performs such a translation.
+Handlers *fromFullResponse* and *fromFullResponseWithException* perform such a translation.
 Not all response headers are allowed being forwarded downstream, and thus the handler deletes response headers with names listed in set *notForwardableResponseHeaders* as well as all headers with names starting with *X-Accel-* before sending the response to the client.
 The set of not forwardable response headers can be customized in function *contentFromFullResponse*.

 Let's forward responses in location */full* when argument *proxy* in the client request's URI is equal to *yes*.